nwesterhausen/dfraw_json_parser/README.md

     -g, --graphics      Parse graphics raws

     -s, --summary       Print a summary of the parsed raws

+    -m, --metadata      Attach metadata to the parsed raws This includes the raws' file paths and other information about the raws' source.

     -o, --output PATH   Set the output path for the parsed raws Default value: 'parsed-raws.json'